 How Major Fast Food Chains Are Boosting Sales with Order Systems

-Major fast food chains are increasingly turning to order systems to help boost sales.
-By allowing customers to place their own orders through a self-service kiosks, these chains are able to smooth the process and reduce the need for employees to take orders at the counter.
+Major fast food chains are increasingly turning to order systems to help boost sales, with kiosk sales playing a significant role in this transformation.
+By allowing customers to place their own orders through self-service kiosks, these chains are able to smooth the process and reduce the need for employees to take orders at the counter.
+The versatility of an order kiosk allows customers to engage more with the menu, leading to higher satisfaction and increased revenue.

 This means that fewer workers are needed at the front of the house, freeing them up to focus on other tasks such as food preparation and customer service.